 Undergraduates majoring in plant pathology at UW–Madison will find an inclusive, welcoming community where professors know their students and are able to provide guidance based on students’ specific academic and career goals.
 There are numerous opportunities to conduct research with internationally prominent faculty and to take part in the Wisconsin Idea, whereby faculty and students extend the knowledge developed at the university to stakeholders in Wisconsin and beyond for the betterment of society.

 Plant pathology offers paid research internships during summer term, as well as paid or credit-earning research opportunities year-round.
 Undergraduates get a firsthand view of how research is conducted and what it means to be a professional scientist.
+For more information on internship opportunities available to plant pathology students please visit our Internship & Job Resources page.

 By joining the Plant Pathology Undergraduate Club, majors get to know their fellow students outside the classroom.
 The department provides resources for students to meet experts who lead discussions on a range of topics including cutting-edge research and technology, career options, and how to apply and compete for jobs.